Death Valley sets a new daily record with a searing 128 degrees as West Coast heat wave drags on | KRDO

 Oregon and Washington have both also seen record heat and temperatures are expected to remain in the triple digits through early next week.

-“Look for more records to fall in the coming days as temperatures in the inland valleys are likely to climb near or above 100 degrees each day through Tuesday, July 9,” the National Weather Service in Portland said.
+“Look for more records to fall in the coming days as temperatures in the inland valleys are likely to climb near or above 100 degrees each day through Tuesday, July 9,” the weather service in Portland said.

 Meanwhile, heat and humidity in the Mid-Atlantic and Southeast is forecast to gradually subside into next week, lingering longest along the Gulf Coast and into the Carolinas, the weather service said.
-Heat index values approaching 110 degrees on Saturday in the Mid-Atlantic region will be lowered to near 100 degrees on Sunday.
-Heat advisories currently stretch from upstate New York down the East Coast to the Alabama coast.
+Heat index values approaching 110 degrees on Saturday in the mid-Atlantic region will be lowered to near 100 degrees on Sunday.
+Heat advisories currently stretch from upstate New York down the East Coast to Alabama.

 Wildfire threat is fueled by unrelenting heat